Low blood pressure (hypotension)

 Your GP may also recommend that you have:

-• some blood tests to check your general health
+- blood tests to check your general health

-• an electrocardiogram (ECG)to check the electrical activity of your heart
+- an electrocardiogram (ECG)to check the electrical activity of your heart

 If your symptoms need further investigation, your doctor may recommend you have a tilt test.
 In a tilt test, you lie on a table that’s gradually tilted until it’s nearly upright.
 Your blood pressure and heart rhythm and rate are monitored while the table is tilting.
-You’ll only be in the tilted position for between 15 and 45 minutes.
+You’ll be in the tilted position for between 15 and 45 minutes.

-Worried about your heart health?
+If you're worried about your heart health

-Get a picture of your current health and potential future health risks with one of our health assessments.
+Get a picture of your current and potential future health risks with one of our health assessments.

 Self-help for low blood pressure

-• If you drink alcohol, don’t drink to excess.
+- If you drink alcohol, don’t drink to excess.

-• When you stand up, it may help to cross your legs, stand on tiptoes or tense your muscles.
+- When you stand up, it may help to cross your legs, stand on tiptoes or tense your muscles.

-• Try to keep physically active.
+- Try to keep physically active.

-If you get symptoms after eating:
+If you get symptoms after you eat:

-• choose foods that don’t contain too much carbohydrate (such as rice, bread and pasta)
+- eat foods that don’t contain too much carbohydrate (such as rice, bread and pasta)

-• avoid standing suddenly after a meal
+- don’t stand up suddenly after a meal

-• squat down
+- squat down

-• cross your legs
+- cross your legs

-• tense the muscles in your legs and arms
+- tense the muscles in your legs and arms

 If your symptoms don’t go away, seek medical attention.